 – If you travel by day then you definitely waste a day – so meh.

 I only recently went to London by Eurostar, the main reason is that before whenever I checked the prices were way too high for my budget.
 There’s an option though if you don’t mind not to choose the exact hour of your train you can choose either morning or afternoon Eurostar on Eurostar Snap starting £25 one way. (and sometimes less for special occasion !).
 I enjoy train ride a lot and the Eurostar is really nice (probably would be my first choice, to be honest !)

 – Arrive in central London/Paris – so no shuttle fees

 – No luggage maximum weight (only need to be under 85cm)

 – No liquids restriction

 – Can be really expensive

 If you have a car obviously there’s more option, or you could take the ferry.
-But this are the best options for non-driver in my opinion.
-Plus driving ,either in Paris or London, around is more of hassle than anything else.
+But this is the best options for non-driver in my opinion.
+Plus driving, either in Paris or London, around is more of a hassle than anything else.